 At the rate I’m losing my hair, I should be bald by the end of this year.
 If I were a gambler, I’d put my money on going bald before going completely silver.
 Unfortunately, for me, either way is a losing deal.

 So what should I do with all of the hair not on my head?
 Should I save it and use it for something purposeful?
 I think making clothes and furniture is out.
 Growing food or using it to make soy sauce?!
 Ew.
 I don’t want to even know what that’s about.
 Also, it’s probably too late to try and use whatever’s left to make myself a wig.
 Too bad.
 Maybe I’ll pass on that thought to my daughter about her own hair.
-I’ll have to think about that.
 In the meantime, Birdie’s having fun with this last batch from my brush.

-Hair loss is more socially accepted for men; but women lose it, too!
-In our family, David and Ry both have thick, gorgeous blonde locks.
+Hair loss is more socially acceptable for men; but women lose it, too!
+In our family, David and Ry have thick, gorgeous blonde locks.
 Lauren and I, however, both brunette, struggle to keep what little we have intact.
 As if we had any control.

 What Do You Miss?